Real property: Economic aspects of real property

 Land use, land valuation, and the determination of the incomes of landowners are among the oldest questions in economic theory.
 Land is an essential input (a factor of production) for agriculture, and agriculture is by far the most important economic activity in pre-industrial societies.
-With the advent of industrialization, important new uses for land emerge, as sites for factories, warehouses, offices, and urban agglomerations.
-Also, the value of the real property taking the form of man-made structures and machinery increases relative to the value of the land alone.
-The concept of the real property eventually comes to encompass effectively all forms of tangible fixed capital. with the rise of extractive industries, real property comes to encompass natural capital.
-With the rise of tourism and leisure, real property comes to include scenic and other amenity values.
+With the advent of industrialization, important new uses for land emerged as sites for factories, warehouses, offices, and urban agglomerations.
+The value of the real property, taking the form of man-made structures and machinery, generally decreases relative to the value of the land alone.
+Where industrial, agricultural, and commercial property values depreciate as a result of contamination, extraction, and expected wear and tear, respectively, residential property value depreciation is mitigated by more frequent and affordable maintenance and improvements.

 Starting in the 1960s, as part of the emerging field of law and economics, economists and legal scholars began to study the property rights enjoyed by tenants under the various estates and the economic benefits and costs of the various estates.
 This resulted in a much-improved understanding of the: